 Have you ever caught yourself standing in front of the honeydew at the grocery store and thinking about how to tell if honeydew is ripe?
 You aren’t alone.

-Knowing what to look for when buying a ripe honeydew will save you from cutting into it and ended up with hard not very flavorful honeydew.
+Knowing what to look for when buying a ripe honeydew melon will save you from cutting into it and ending up with hard not very flavorful honeydew.

 Let’s go over what it should look like, smell like, and feel like so you can feel confident cutting into it and be able to enjoy this juicy fruit at its best.